Betty Gannett: Biography

-She was born as Rebecca (Rifke) Yaroshefsky, in Radziwillow, Poland.
+She was born as Rebecca (Rifke) Yaroshefsky, in Radziwillow, in 1906 to a Jewish family in Poland.
 She immigrated to the United States with her family in August 1914.
 When she was 18, she became a member of the Young Communist League.
 By 1928, she was working as a district organizer for the Communist Party in Cleveland.
 She was arrested for the first time in 1930 and sentenced under Ohio's criminal syndicalism law, for distributing Communist literature.
 Her prison sentence was later overturned on appeal.
 She was supportive of Jacques Duclos' criticisms of the American Communist Party, saying in 1945 that they "should be grateful to him".

 After the first arrests of Communist leaders under the Smith Act, Gannett and Pettis Perry were placed in charge of policy decisions for the Party.
 Gannett and Perry launched a campaign within the Party in 1949 to eliminate white chauvinism, a decision described by Dorothy Healey as "one of the most catastrophically stupid things we ever did".